These job interview tips deal with some of the most important issues that applicants need to get right during an interview.

 “You’re very suitable, just sign your name on this application form and the job is yours.”

 “I can’t sign my name, I don’t know how to write,” he said

 So they refused to give him the job

 Having been turned down as a janitor, he started to sell cigars.

 He was so successful in his cigar selling venture, that he became a millionaire.

-You can’t even sign your own name and yet you became a millionaire.
+you can’t even sign your own name and yet you became a millionaire.

-To that, the man replied,
+That’s easy, the man replied,

 “I’d be a janitor!”